triton-inference-server/python_backend/README.md

         responses = []

-        # Every Python backend must iterate over everyone of the requests
+        # Every Python backend must iterate every request and create a
-        # and create a pb_utils.InferenceResponse for each of them.
+        # pb_utils.InferenceResponse for each of them.
         for request in requests:
-            # Perform inference on every request and append to responses list
+            # Perform inference on the request and append it to responses list...

-        # You should return a list of pb_utils.InferenceResponse.
+        # You must return a list of pb_utils.InferenceResponse.
 Length
         # of this list must match the length of `requests` list.
         return responses